YourAverageMo/auto-silence-cut/README.md

 # Settings Explained
 - **LEFT TRIM MARGIN:** The amount of padding, in seconds, to leave *before* the edit (the left of detected audio)
 - **RIGHT TRIM MARGIN:** The amount of padding, in seconds, to leave *after* the edit (the right of detected audio)
+- **AUDIO THRESHOLD:** The loudnes above which the audio will be counted as detected (usefull for noisy audio).
 - **HIGHLIGHT COLOR:** The color of sound clips
 - **EDIT BASED ON THESE TRACKS:** Which audio tracks to use to search for silence. (multiple allowed)
+- **AUTOMATICALLY DELETE DETECTED SILENCE:** Automatically deletes all silent parts, so only the audible parts are put on the timeline.
 - **SKIP THIS WINDOW:** If checked, next time the script is launched GUI will be skipped and processing will begin immediately.
 Use this if you always use the same settings.

 # FAQ